-There is a certain minimum and recommended performance that a processor must meet in order to the game to playable at different graphics settings, resolution and frame rates.
+There is a certain minimum and recommended performance that a processor must meet in order for the game to be playable at different graphics settings, resolution and frame rates.

 Disclosure: PCGearLab is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Comparison of Top Processors for Counter Strike Global Offensive

 |3.70 - 4.9 GHz|